nmusaelian-rally/search-code/README.md

 Constuct a URL: server/search-code/:keyword/:language/:account

-In this exmample we search for "Ext.ComponentQuery" in js files in [RallyCommunity](https://github.com/RallyCommunity)
+In this exmample we search for "this.callParent(arguments)" in js files in [RallyCommunity](https://github.com/RallyCommunity)

 ![](pic.png)